BMCARDONA/bmcardona.github.io/_posts/2023-04-11-linear-regression.md

 __Linear Regression__ is used in supervised machine learning to build a mathematical model that describes the relationship between the input features and the output variables in a training set.

-To create such a model, we would need a training set composed of (say) two columns: one for the input feature and one for the output variable.
-(We can actually have as many input features as we want; for simplicity, however, I will I will stick with just one input feature.)
+To create such a model, we need a training set composed of (say) two columns: one for the input feature and one for the output variable.
+(We can actually have as many input features as we want; for simplicity, however, I will use just one input feature.)
 Let's suppose that our input feature is ''house size'' and our output variable is ''house price.''
-(Hence, each row or ''training instances'' corresponds to a given house).
+(Hence, each row or ''training instance'' corresponds to one given house).
 If we were to plot each training instance on a graph in the coordinate form (house size, house price), then there must exist a best-fit line which, by definition, minimizes the distance between itself and each point.
 Such a line can be derived from a __cost function__ which provides a measure of how well our ''prediction'' matches our ''target.''
 Such a measure is called the __cost__.
 (The lower the cost, the better the fit of our line.)

-Since we want to use linear regression, we can use the following cost function J:
+Since we want to use linear regression to create this model, we can use the following cost function J:

 $$
 J(w, b) = \frac{1}{2m} \sum_{i=1}^m (\hat{y}^{(i)} - y^{(i)})^{2}